MayamaTakeshi/list_chrome_tabs/README.md

 # list_chrome_tabs

 ## Overview

-A simple chrome extension to get the list of open chrome tabs
+A simple chrome extension to get the list of open chrome tabs.

+Nothing special here.

+I just needed to quickly list all the tabs I have open in chrome.

 Ref: https://chatgpt.com/c/6737ff32-fe84-8005-85c7-785ee630dd3e